code

 • The backend responds with an HTTP 426 Upgrade Required status code because the protocol version is incorrect inside the Sec-WebSocket-Version header.
 However, the reverse proxy server does not check the response completely from the backend, including the status code, and assumes that the backend is ready for WebSocket communication.

 • The proxy then forwards the request back to the client.
-At this point, the reverse proxy server believes that a WebSocket connection has been established between the client and the backend, even though the backend has refused the Upgrade request.
+At this point, the reverse proxy assumes a WebSocket connection exists between the client and backend, even though the backend refused the Upgrade request.

 • The proxy server keeps the TCP or TLS connection (between the client and the server) open.
 The adversary is able to access the private REST API by sending an HTTP request over the open connection.